GarrickPinon/modern_mercantilism_dashboard/README.md

 ---

-### Waiting to hear back to publish this but once it's visible let me know if you'd like for me to publish any of the following next steps:
+### Waiting to hear back to publish the companion site, but once it's visible, let me know if you'd like me to publish any of the following next steps:

-- Integrate RLHF spot-checking to refine the forecasting model
 - Add A/B testing for visualization choices (gradient vs. discrete color scales)
 - Package each module as an independent microservice for plug-and-play
 - Wire up incremental data ingestion with scheduling (e.g., Airflow, AWS EventBridge)